OutSystems/docs-support/src/release-notes/11/platform-server/platform-server.md

 <li>The platform now gives preference to usage of specific versions of third-party assemblies that are included in extensions.
 As a consequence, extensions that incorrectly include .NET Framework assemblies can prevent applications from working correctly due to conflicts between the included assemblies and the assemblies of the .NET Framework installed in the machine.
 In particular, including the extensions System.Net.Http.dll or System.Runtime.InteropServices.RuntimeInformation.dll causes issues in logging, login, and JSON serialization.
 (RPM-383) (RPM-386)
 <br/>
-Check how you can determine the affected extensions and how to adapt them to the new assembly loading behavior in <a href="https://www.outsystems.com/goto/breaking-changes-11#introduced-in-platform-server-1190" rel="internal" target="_blank" rel="noopener noreferrer">OutSystems 11 side effects and breaking changes</a>.</li>
+Check how you can determine the affected extensions and how to adapt them to the new assembly loading behavior in <a href="https://www.outsystems.com/goto/breaking-changes-11#introduced-in-platform-server-1190" target="_blank" rel="noopener noreferrer">OutSystems 11 side effects and breaking changes</a>.</li>
 <li>The KeyStore and SAML actions were moved from the Authentication extension, Authentication.xif, to the SAMLAuthentication extension, SAMLAuthentication.xif.
 This can cause some broken references when using methods from Authentication.xif that moved to the new module.
 (RSAT-2104)
 <br/>
 To fix this behavior, replace dependencies to KeyStore and SAML actions from Authentication to the corresponding actions from SAMLAuthentication.</li>